murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 1. Load the TouchOSC template in your Tablet.
 2. Check you have enabled and working the MIDI, OSC, and Bridge connections.
-3. Configure the host IP of your computer with TouchOSC Bridge in the OSC and Bridge connections.
+3. Configure in your tablet the OSC and Bridge connections with the host IP of your computer running TouchOSC Bridge.
 4. Load the Ableton Live set and the Reaktor preset files in your computer.
 5. Start the Ableton Live set.
 The first time, you would need to update the Reaktor preset location by selecting it from your file directory.
 Then save your live set.
 6. Enable Ableton Link